XJDHDR/BethBryo_Unity/README.md

 	- **SDP**: The PSO and VSO files contained within can be decompiled back into the original HLSL, which might be natively supported.
 	- **BIK**: Will need to be converted into MP4 videos.
 	- **ESM and ESP**: Useful data will likely be converted into XML format or similar that can be looked up more easily without parsing the whole file.
-- Convert all data found in Oblivion.ESM and the game's DLC into Unity compatible formats (e.g. create a new Material for every texture, a new AudioClip for every sound, new Prefab for every record with a model, etc.)
+- Make all data found in Oblivion.ESM and the game's DLC easier to process (e.g. create a new Material for every texture, a new AudioClip for every sound, new Prefab for every record, etc.)
 - Modding support for the above.

 After that, I will start implementing Oblivion's game mechanics.
 I won't let this schedule stop any contributors who would like to start adding things that are not in this roadmap.